 - 20. The ESG Risk Rating evaluates the residual unmanaged ESG risk exposure of a company after taking into consideration its risk management strategy.
 The rating is presented on a 0-100 scale, the lower the score the better the management of ESG risk.
 The Morningstar Portfolio Sustainability score is an asset-weighted average of Sustainalytics' company-level ESG Risk Score, which measures the degree to which a company's economic value may be at risk driven by ESG factors. - 21.
 When we reported to Council in November 2021 63% of our investment portfolio fund was rated, we set a key performance indicator (KPI) to track this with a view to building on the percentage in the future.
-The Executive is pleased to report that we now have 75% rated, with initial data suggesting that our standard investment proposition is favourable in terms of ESG, as 100% of the rated investment score below 30.
+The Executive further reported to Council in July 2022 that we have achieved 75% rated, with initial data suggesting that our standard investment proposition is favourable in terms of ESG, as 100% of the rated investment score below 30.
 We will keep this under review and will report to Council at future meetings on progress.

-22. The graph below illustrates the proportion of rated products from our investment portfolio, by global category:
+- 22. The Executive is pleased to report that we have continued with the trend and confirm an ESG risk score data coverage of 78.03% of the portfolio. - 23.
+The graph below illustrates the proportion of rated products from our investment portfolio, by ESG risk category: